 - The more protection and security you want, the more you pay

 While not quite at the level of Kaspersky, this virus protection software adeptly identifies fraudulent websites and notifies you as soon as you enter a potentially dangerous website.
-Furthermore, if your email provider does not automatically filter out spam, you can set Norton to do it for you.

 The program can quickly and quietly clean up all your email accounts once this feature is enabled.
 Norton incorrectly filed just 0.5 percent of valid emails as spam and missed about 5.6 percent of spam.
 However, it should be noted that Kaspersky and Bitdefender score a bit higher than Norton in regard to spam detection.
 Both of these products misfile fewer emails and miss less spam.
 Symantec Norton does offer a few other helpful features such as Norton Identity Safe, which is essentially a password manager that stores your information and fills out your web forms.
 In addition, the product also configures your network and Internet permissions for good and bad programs.

 Norton destroys known bad programs and also monitors the behavior of new or unknown programs.
 The program's behavior-based detection system automatically activates if it detects any strange behavior from new or unknown programs.
+As you can tell, you can see why Norton Antivirus is our editor choice.

 Bitdefender Antivirus Review